-The newspaper - and its successful website - www.scotsman.com - offer an authoritative space for all shades of opinion to have their say on the challenges and opportunities facing Scotland over the next decade.
-Now Scotsman Conferences brings the debate alive with new conferences for a new world.
+The newspaper - and its successful website - www.scotsman.com - offer an authoritative space for all shades of opinion to have their say on the challenges and opportunities facing Scotland.
+Now Scotsman Conferences is bringing the debate alive with high-quality, modern conferences for a modern world.

 Scotsman Conference Format